 The diagnosis of fibrocystic breasts is complicated by the fact that the condition can vary widely in its severity.

 There is a lot of interesting research about iodine and the importance for overall health, and especially breast tissue..
 Its worth doing a bit of research yourselves, but we add a tiny amount to our balm so it can be transdermally absorbed and may just help a little…..Magnesium on the other hand has been scientifically proven to relieve pain and tension (we use Australian Amazing Oils magnesium oil and their products are TGA approved), so we can say that aches and discomfort that women sometime experience are greatly helped with the transdermal magnesium in our Balm.

 Our essential oil blend is chosen to help you on all levels, physically, emotionally and spiritually (as is our Massage Mantra)

 The Australian grown hemp seed oil, mixed with fractionated coconut oil, (for longer shelf life and maximum absorption) help deliver all of the above in a silky sensual way.
 It is quickly absorbed after a minute or so of massage..

 Its good to remember that hands on TLC, with a good massage oil, (where attention goes, energy flows)..
 Will surely help!

-Here gives you some inspiration/guidelines for massaging your breasts, but if you aren’t very good at following guides, think of your breasts as dough and gently knead and ply and pummel and stroke and knead and big circles and little circles, we just want to get some pumping action happening!
+Here gives you some inspiration/guidelines for massaging your breasts, but if you aren’t very good at following guides, think of your breasts as dough and gently knead and ply and pummel and stroke and do flowing big circles and little circles, we just want to get some pumping action happening!